system76/docs/content/laptop-battery-thresholds.md

 system76-power charge-thresholds 40 80
 ```

-#### Set thresholds at reboot
+### Via sysfs:

+Charging thresholds are exposed by the firmware through ACPI, and the `system76_acpi` kernel module makes them available through standard sysfs entries:

+- `/sys/class/power_supply/BAT0/charge_control_start_threshold`
+- `/sys/class/power_supply/BAT0/charge_control_end_threshold`

+The thresholds can be controlled by reading from and writing to these sysfs files.

+### At boot:

-To work around the limitation with the open firmware, in which the thresholds are reset when the system
+To work around the limitation in open firmware causing the thresholds to be reset when the system
-is shutdown and unplugged, you can set the thresholds via systemd at boot.
+is shut down and unplugged, you can set the thresholds at boot via systemd.
 To do so, create a file called
 `/etc/systemd/system/charge-thresholds.service` with the following contents:

 ```